 It can take you a very long time to train a husky to be obedient and for a guard dog with aggression you need to have full control.
 Mixed with the husky’s natural stubbornness, you couldn’t rely on them when the time comes.

-It’s likely that training your husky to be a guard dog will backfire on you.
 Trying to instill aggression into a breed that is not naturally aggressive isn’t a good idea!
 The type of training that would achieve this would also cause other behavioral issues.

 Can Huskies Make Good Watchdogs?